-Sponsoring or recruiting new members into your direct sales team is the way to grow your business.
+Sponsoring or recruiting new members to your direct sales team is the way to grow your business.

 I struggled with this for a while.
 I wanted to build my team and expand my business.
-I wanted to make progress fast, but I found myself procrastinating when I did have leads.
-I found it hard to get a “no”.
-I didn’t make many follow-up calls and I didn’t grow my team very much.
+I tried to make progress fast but procrastinated when I had leads.
+I found it hard to get a “no.” I didn’t make many follow-up calls and didn’t grow my team very much.

 Once I made enough calls and earned a nice amount of $2 coins, I treated myself and my husband to a night out at the movies.
 We enjoyed a fabulous night at the Gold Class cinema because I had finally started making regular follow-up calls.

 This first step, focusing on the actions and rewarding these actions, massively changed my attitude toward making these follow-up phone calls.

 As a result, I started to make lots of calls.
 So when I happened to reward myself two weeks in a row with a cinema evening, my husband suggested I think of a cheaper reward.

 I then moved on to jelly beans as I love jelly beans.
 I had a jar sitting on my desk, but I could only have one when I made a follow-up phone call.